jitsi/jitsi-meet/android/README.md

 ## Picture-in-Picture

+`JitsiMeetView` will automatically adjust its UI when presented in a Picture-in-Picture style scenario, in a rectangle too small to accommodate its "full" UI.

-The Jitsi Meet app and SDK will enable Android's native Picture-in-Picture mode iff the platform is supported: for Android >= Oreo.
+Jitsi Meet SDK automatically enables (unless explicitly disabled by a `setPictureInPictureEnabled(false)` call) Android's native Picture-in-Picture mode iff the platform is supported i.e. Android >= Oreo.

-If the SDK is integrated in an application which calls `enterPictureInPictureMode` for the Jitsi Meet activity, the it will self-adjust by removing some UI elements.

-Alternatively, this can be explicitly disabled with the `setPctureInPictureAvailable` methods in the Jitsi Meet view or activity.